ikester1/Tige-TAPS2/README.md

 The black box has a *setup mode* entered by pressing its pushbutton.
-The button's LED pulses when the box is in *setup mode* and goes dark when *setup mode* is exited.  *Setup mode* is automatically exited after one minute of inactivity, or if the pushbutton is pressed and held for two seconds or more.
+The button's LED pulses when the box is in *setup mode* and goes dark when *setup mode* is exited.  *Setup mode* is automatically exited after one minute of inactivity, or if the pushbutton is pressed and held for at least two seconds.

 As soon as *setup mode* is entered, the actuator should fully retract.
 If the actuator extends instead of retracts, simply reverse the actuator leads and try again.